gfusee/seal-sdk-rs/book/src/advanced-topics.md

 # Advanced Topics

-Deep dive into customization options beyond the default `SealClient`.
-The architecture lets you bring a different version of the Sui SDK, your own HTTP transport, custom caches, and bespoke error wrapping, while keeping the ergonomic public surface.
+This chapter shows how to plug in custom clients, caches, and transports, plus how to pick the right feature flags and error strategy when you deploy the SDK.

 ## Custom Sui client

-Use `BaseSealClient` with a different Sui SDK revision by re-implementing the [`SuiClient`](../../src/sui_client.rs) trait.
-As an example, the default crate implements the trait for `sui_sdk::SuiClient`.
-You can copy that implementation and change the dependency version in `Cargo.toml` to match your fork:
+You can run `BaseSealClient` with a different version of the Sui SDK.
+Implement the [`SuiClient`](../../src/sui_client.rs) trait for the client type you want to use and update your `Cargo.toml` to point at that version.
+The snippet below is based on the default implementation for `sui_sdk::SuiClient` and can serve as a starting point:

 ```rust,no_run
 use seal_sdk_rs::base_client::KeyServerInfo;